thomamn/java-data-modelling/README.md

 #### Epic

 ”A restaurant wants to introduce an online booking system for their main dining room, which has various tables.
-The restaurant is open throughout the day so customers can book for a variety of times."
+The restaurant is open throughout the day so customers can book for a variety of times and dates for different size groups."

 #### User Stories
 - As a customer, so I can have a meal tomorrow night, I want to book a table at the restaurant.